victoraysev/ChessCommentator/ChessCommentatorJavaSource/README.md

 ## Features

-- **Fetch Pre-Saved Games**: Retrieve popular chess games and their commentaries.
+- **Fetch Pre-Saved Games**: Retrieve pre-saved chess games and their commentaries.
 - **AWS Integration**: Deployed on AWS Lambda with API Gateway and DynamoDB integration.
 - **Spring Boot Application**: Built with Spring Boot for robust and scalable backend services.